Skip to content

 Converting gRPC Errors back to Teranode Errors

 When a Teranode service receives a gRPC error, it needs to convert it back into an internal error format.
-The UnwrapGRPC function in Error.go handles this process:
+The UnwrapGRPC function in errors.go reconstructs the complete error chain including all wrapped errors, data, and stack trace information.

 if err == nil {